npge/npge/README.md

     * `check/isgood` result of check that the pangenome pangenome criteria;
-    * `check/consensuses.fasta` consensus sequences of blocks
-      passed to BLAST;
     * `hits.blast` output of BLAST all-against-all run on consensuses;
     * `all-blast-hits.bs` and `all-blast-hits.bi` all BLAST hits